Chapter 8: Vultures

 As the first faintest tinge of dawn’s orange threatened to pushaway the confetti of stars strewn across the nights indigo, I thought about what the old priest had said.
 It was motherhood that mattered most.
 There is never a doubt about motherhood, as opposed to fatherhood.

-However, as we prepared to leave, these thoughts were scattered by the ping of a text message, followed closely by another, as I walked towards the mission office and its internet hub.
+However, preparing to leave, these thoughts were scattered by the ping of a text message, followed closely by another, as I walked towards the mission office and its internet hub.

 ‘Two elephant carcasses found, tusks hacked out.
 A scout is missing.’

-It was from Dimas, the lead of one of the scouting sticks I was training.
+It was from Dimas, the lead of one of the scouting teams or ‘sticks’ I was training.

 The drive back from the western edge of the country is a long arduous affair, full of flat monotony.
 It is made even more uninteresting by the fingers of human occupation, which have scratched away the original vegetation like the hair on a mangy dog.